 The energy that can be released (or absorbed) by a reaction between a set of chemical substances is equal to the difference between the amount of energy of the products and the reactants.
 This change in energy is called the internal energy of a chemical reaction.

-The internal energy change of a process is equal to the change of heat if it is measured under constant volume conditions, as in a calorimeter.
-However under conditions of constant pressure measured heat is not always equal to the internal energy change.
-The change of heat at constant pressure is called enthalpy change.
+The change of internal energy of a process is equal to the change of heat if it is measured under constant volume conditions, as in a calorimeter.
+However, under conditions of constant pressure, the measured heat is not always equal to the internal energy change.
+The change of heat at constant pressure is called the enthalpy change.

 Another useful term is the heat of combustion, which is the energy released in the combustion reaction and often applied to the study of fuels.